-Adam Aitken is a poet, memoirist, academic and editor (with Kim Cheng Boey and Michelle Cahill) of Contemporary Asian Australian Poets (Puncher & Wattmann 2013).
-Born in London in 1960 to an Anglo-Australian father and a Thai mother, Adam spent his childhood in South-east Asia, before migrating to Australia where he graduated from the University of Sydney in 1982.
-He was a co-editor of the poetry magazine P76, and for a time was associate poetry editor for Heat magazine.
-He published his first collection, Letter to Marco Polo, in 1985.
-His most recent books of poetry are Tonto’s Revenge, (Tinfish Press, Hawai’i) and Eighth Habitation, which was shortlisted for the Adelaide Festival Award.
-His work appears in the Macquarie PEN Anthology of Australian Literature, Jacket2, Southerly, and in Life Writing.
-His book Eighth Habitation was shortlisted for the John Bray Award, and he was the Visiting Writer in Residence for Fall Semester, 2010 at the University of Hawaii.
-Adam first worked with The Red Room Company, writing the poem 'Costumes' for the Occasional Poetry project in 2007.
+Adam Aitken is a poet, memoirist, and editor (with Kim Cheng Boey and Michelle Cahill) of Contemporary Asian Australian Poets (Puncher & Wattmann 2013).
+Born in London in 1960 he spent his childhood in South-east Asia, before migrating to Australia where he graduated from the University of Sydney in 1982.
+He was a co-editor of the poetry magazine P76, and for a time was associate poetry editor for Heat Literary Journal.
+His most recent books of poetry are Eighth Habitation (Giramondo), which was shortlisted for the Adelaide Festival Award, a memoir One Hundred Letters Home (Vagabond Press, 2016), and Archipelago (Vagabond Press 2017). ) His work appears in the Macquarie PEN Anthology of Australian Literature, Jacket2, Southerly, and in Life Writing.
 In 2012 he was resident at the Australia Council’s Keesing Studio, Paris.
-His latest work is a memoir One Hundred Letters Home (Vagabond Press 2016).
-He currently researches reflective academic writing at the University of Technology Sydney.
+He currently teaches creative writing at the University of Sydney.